Congratulations! You’ve completed the first step in a lifetime of saving. money and happiness during the dinner hour.

-If you are a paper and pen person, I would suggest starting a menu planning binder.
+If you are a paper and pen person (like I am now), I would suggest starting a menu planning binder.
 You can print out, rip out, or write down recipes and store them in clear page protectors.
-In case anyone was wondering, the 15 meal assignment was given because it is an easy way to simplify menu planning.

 - Mexican Chicken Skillet